EOSIO/eos/lstests/README.md

                 FileWriter(threshold="trace", filename="trace.log"))
 ```

-has been set properly for a `Cluster` object whose name is `clus`.
+Suppose it has been registered to a `Cluster` object, whose name is `clus`.
 Then a line in the Python test script

 ```python
 clus.log("Some debug information.", level="debug")